wattlebirdaz/bashcms2_contents/posts/20200915_gtestonmac/main.md

 Total Test time (real) =   0.48 sec
 ```

-If you failed to compile, check if it is
+If you failed to build, check if it is
 - linking error
     - check the path of headers and libraries
 - not a linking error